sagemath/trac_to_gh/Issue 1366.md

 # Issue 1366: speed up "sage -br" -- make it cache the dependency diagram instead of computing it every time

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1366

 Original creator: was